Sassi1000/Assembly_language_programs/README.md

-Create a mirror image of a binary sequence  #a.asm1
+Create a mirror image of a binary sequence  #a.asm

 Using the rcr and rcl command, this code creates a mirror image of the given numbers. for example: